From Nash to Cournot--Nash equilibria via $\Gamma$-convergence: Introduction

 \subsubsection{Abstract Lagrangian Mean Field Games \cite{Santambrogio2021Cucker}}

 Consider a crowd motion, where the starting point of each agent is distributed by a probability measure $\mu$ and the final goal of each agent is to reach a target set while minimizing a cost depending on their own trajectory and on the distribution of trajectories of all agents $Q$.
 One can think of the target set as the exit of a metro, for instance.
 In~\cite{Santambrogio2021Cucker}, Santambrogio and Shim propose a model where each agent chooses their trajectory among all possible continuous curves respecting their given initial condition.
 In this case, $\X = \Omega$ is a compact subset of $\mathbb{R}^d$ and $\Y = C^0([0,T];\Omega)$.
-Each agent then tries to find a curve $\sigma$ such that $\sigma(0) = x_0$, the given initial condition, while minimizing an energy of the form

-Here $\Psi$ is an endpoint cost and $\eta$ is an interaction kernel of Cucker--Smale type in order to observe a phenomenon of consensus of the velocities as in the seminal paper~\cite{Cucker2007Smale}.
-The measure $Q$ corresponds to the distribution of trajectories of all agents so that the integral term becomes a mean interaction cost and the initial condition is then imposed by the constraint $(e_0)_\sharp Q = \mu$.
-They defined equilibria as measures $Q \in \mathscr{P}(\Y)$ such that $(e_0)_\sharp Q = \mu$,
+Each agent then tries to find a curve $\sigma$ such that $\sigma(0) = x_0$, the given initial condition, while minimizing an energy with end-point penalties and an interaction of Cucker--Smale type giving rise to a consensus of the velocities as in the seminal paper~\cite{Cucker2007Smale}.
+As the measure $Q$ corresponds to the distribution of trajectories of all agents, the initial condition is then imposed by the constraint $(e_0)_\sharp Q = \mu$.
+They defined equilibria as measures $Q \in \mathscr{P}(\Y)$ such that $(e_0)_\sharp Q = \mu$ which can be written in Cournot--Nash form, as in Definition~\ref{def:equ_CournotNash}.
+In~\cite{MazantiVariational}, this model was generalized into an abstract model with pair-wise interaction and prescribed initial condition.
+Their notion of equilibrium is the same as in~\cite{Santambrogio2021Cucker}, but they show that equilibria are critical points of a potential functional.